sYnThRov3r/PI-Test-Mobile/README.md

 3. Press the "Reveal" button if you get stuck on a particular digit
 4. Use the "Reset" button to start over
 5. Notice how the color changes every six digits to help you memorize patterns
+6. Resize the text box by dragging the bottom-right corner to adjust the display area

 ## Keyboard Shortcuts